Dental Implants - Midlothian

 Are dental implants noticeable?

-If an implant is placed and restored properly, they look just like natural teeth.
+If an implant is placed and restored properly, they look just like natural teeth - offering a beautiful, natural smile.

 How long do implants last?